ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 **Notes**:
-- **Optic disc exclusio**n: RNFLT is typically reported after excluding the optic disc region.
-For simplicity, this script computes RNFLT directly from the layer segmentation results without disc exclusion.
+- **Optic disc exclusio**n: RNFLT may be better visualized if optic disc is excluded.
+For simplicity, this script does not consider optic disc exclusion.
 - **Colormap choice**: Here, a grayscale colormap is used for visualization.
-Commercial devices usually employ a different colormap (e.g., jet) for better visual contrast.
+Commercial devices usually employ a different colormap (e.g., `jet` like colormap) for better visual contrast.

 # Reference